Sad Woman, Happy Coffee

 This is why people snap.

-Having both a clunky drip pot and a full-size Keurig crammed together into the same tiny kitchen corner drove me nuts.
+Having both a clunky drip pot and an ancient Keurig crammed together into the same tiny kitchen corner drove me nuts.
 Finally, I had an excuse to upgrade to the Keurig Duo, the one with both a carafe and a single-cup option.

-My husband, a 'pot-o'-joe or bust' man, argued against it for months, with the unfathomably illogical reason of "We didn't need it."
-(Incorrect, sir.)
+My husband, a staunch 'pot-o'-joe' man, argued against it for months, with the unfathomably illogical reason of "We didn't need it."

-But when his beloved machine konked out, he reluctantly agreed.
-Ever the economist, he insisted we carefully pack up my still-working Keurig "just in case".
+But when his beloved machine eventually conked out, he reluctantly agreed.
+Ever the economist, he insisted that we carefully pack up my still-working Keurig "just in case."

-We pulled out the backup Keurig, only to find it, too, had inexplicably joined its deceased brethren.
+We pulled out that backup Keurig, only to find it, too, had inexplicably somehow joined its deceased brethren.

-So I grabbed a sleek little number that seemed solid enough (and vaguely familiar), and as a treat, picked up some Happy Coffee.
+So I found a sleek little machine that seemed reliable enough (and vaguely familiar), and as a treat, picked up some Happy Coffee.

-I'd seen the brand on Instagram, and all that ethical sourcing and mental health advocacy caught my attention.
+I'd seen the brand on Instagram, and its emphasis on ethical sourcing and mental health advocacy caught my attention.
 I loved that their vibe supported causes I care about.

 My family teased me that I'd only bought it because of the RDJ connection.
 (Fair.)